 Prompt builders, suggestions and explanations allow users to discover the capabilities of AI tools while learning how to craft effective prompts.
 They also provide guardrails and help to effectively structure our intent.

 For instance, many image generation tools provide explicit controls over the underlying model, enabling us to specify parameters such as style, relevance to reference image, model type, and negative prompts.
-ClickUp requires us to specify our intent by selecting a discipline before engaging with the prompt while Google Gemini offers response modification options, allowing us to adjust responses with preset options.
+For example, Google Gemini offers response modification options, allowing us to adjust responses with preset options.

 I’ve used wizard of oz techniques to simulate the behaviour of the AI tool, providing prompts, suggestions, and explanations to guide people’s interactions.
 This allowed me to observe their responses in real-time, providing insights into their needs for guidance and support.
 The design of controls and guardrails needs to be continuously iterated based on feedback to refine explanations and adjust the placement and visibility of prompts to improve usability and ensure that people can easily navigate and understand the available functions.